kaogilvie/GCal-python-trigger/readme.md

 ###6/12/2014 -- 14:39 -- V1.0

 Functional & functioned script.
 Parameters clear--ready for import into any python script!!
 (Readme updated as well).

+###6/15/2015 -- 7:34 -- V1.0.1

+Cleaning up repos to make presentable.
+Readme updated to specifically state that this is a functional script rather than an attempted package, at the moment.